shawnweisfeld/FY18P20Labs/AzureIaaS/AzureOSS/step01.md

 ### Create a pair of SSH keys using Bash.

-Use *'ssh-keygen'* to create an RSA SSH key of 4096 bits pointing to our e-mail address.
+Use `ssh-keygen` to create an RSA SSH key of 4096 bits pointing to our e-mail address.

 ```
 ssh-keygen -t rsa -b 4096 -C "your email address"